Ionosphere

 The ionosphere (/aɪˈɒnəˌsfɪər/) is the ionized part of the upper atmosphere of Earth, from about 48 km to 965 km above sea level, a region that includes the thermosphere and parts of the mesosphere and exosphere.
 The ionosphere is ionized by solar radiation.
 It plays an important role in atmospheric electricity and forms the inner edge of the magnetosphere.
 It has practical importance because, among other functions, it influences radio propagation to distant places on Earth.
+Travel through this layer also impacts GPS signals, resulting in effects such as deflection in their path and delay in the arrival of the signal.